- Learning Solutions

 Your session is more likely to be selected if your content is focused, in-depth, and practical.
 We are also very interested in sessions that show how these cutting-edge ideas and technologies can be used in creative ways to enhance learning experiences.

-- The first co-presenter (if applicable) will be able to register for the conference at a substantially discounted rate (no other discounts apply).
+The first co-presenter (if applicable) will be able to register for the conference at a substantially discounted rate (no other discounts apply).
 This discount cannot be shared or split.
-Co-presenters must pay the discounted rate by a specified due date in order to present.* For any additional co-presenters, normal conference registration fees and discounts will apply.
+For any additional co-presenters, normal conference registration fees and discounts will apply.

-- All presenters must be listed when you submit your proposal.
-Additional presenters cannot be added to your session without approval of Guild staff.
+NOTE: All presenters must be listed when you submit your proposal.
+Additional presenters cannot be added to your session without the approval of Guild staff.

 From a technical standpoint, what is required of me as a speaker?